benoitc/gunicorn/docs/source/signals.rst

 do it without any service downtime - no incoming requests will be lost.
 Preloaded applications will also be reloaded.

-First, replace old binary with a new one, then send **USR2** signal to the master process.
+First, replace the old binary with a new one, then send the **USR2** signal to the master process.
 It renames its .pid file to .oldbin (e.g.
 /var/run/gunicorn.pid.oldbin), then executes a new binary, which in turn starts a new master process and the new worker processes::